Superspreading event: COVID-19 pandemic: 2020–present

 Several factors are identified as contributing to superspreading events with COVID-19: closed spaces with poor ventilation, crowds, and close contact settings ("three Cs").

 The South Korean spread of confirmed cases of SARS-CoV-2 infection jumped suddenly starting on 19–20 February 2020.
 On 19 February, the number of confirmed cases increased by 20.
 On 20 February, 58 or 70 new cases were confirmed, giving a total of 104 confirmed cases, according to the Centers for Disease Control and Prevention Korea (KCDC).
 According to Reuters, KCDC attributed the sudden jump to 70 cases linked to "Patient 31", who had participated in a gathering in Daegu at the Shincheonji Church of Jesus the Temple of the Tabernacle of the Testimony.
 On 20 February, the streets of Daegu were empty in reaction to the Shincheonji outbreak.
 A resident described the reaction, stating "It's like someone dropped a bomb in the middle of the city.
 It looks like a zombie apocalypse."
 On 21 February, the first death was reported.
 According to the mayor of Daegu, the number of suspected cases as of 21 February is 544 among 4,400 examined followers of the church.
 Later in the outbreak, in May, a 29-year-old man visited several Seoul nightclubs in one night and resulted in accumulated infections of at least 79 other people.

-A two-day leadership conference for the American biotechnology company Biogen was held at the Mariott Long Wharf Hotel in Boston, Massachusetts, from 26-28 February 2020.
+A two-day leadership conference for the American biotechnology company Biogen was held at the Marriott Long Wharf Hotel in Boston, Massachusetts, from 26 to 28 February 2020.
 99 of the 175 executives in attendance later tested positive for COVID-19, and the hotel was shut down days later.
 A genetic analysis study published later the same year estimated the spread at the conference eventually resulted in 1.9% of U.S. coronavirus cases, or as many as 300,000 people.
 The event was the subject of a New York Times article, and substantial criticism was leveled at Biogen for its role in the incident.

 Between 27 February and 1 March, a Tablighi Jamaat event at Masjid Jamek, Seri Petaling in Kuala Lumpur, Malaysia attended by approximately 16,000 people resulted in a major outbreak across the country.
 By May 16, 3,348 COVID-19 cases - 48% of Malaysia's total at the time - were linked to the event, and with approximately 10% of attendees visiting from overseas, the event resulted in the virus spreading across Southeast Asia.
 Cases in Cambodia, Indonesia, Vietnam, Brunei, the Philippines and Thailand were traced back to the mosque gathering.